ciscoheat/superforms-web/src/routes/concepts/events/+page.md

 onSubmit: ({ action, data, form, controller, cancel }) => void;
 ```

-The `onSubmit` event is the first one triggerd, that hooks you in to SvelteKit's `use:enhance` function.
+The `onSubmit` event is the first one triggered, that hooks you in to SvelteKit's `use:enhance` function.
 See SvelteKit docs for the [SubmitFunction](https://kit.svelte.dev/docs/types#public-types-submitfunction) signature.

 ### onResult